codingsoo/REST_Go/README.md

 ### How to run the tool?

 You can use the following tools `EvoMasterWB`, `EvoMasterBB`, `RESTler`, `RESTest`, `RestTestGen`, `bBOXRT`, `Schemathesis`, `Dredd`, `Tcases`, and `APIFuzzer` to test, using our python script, the following services `cwa-verification`, `erc20-rest-service`, `features-service`, `genome-nexus`, `languagetool`, `market`, `ncs`, `news`, `ocvn`, `person-controller`, `problem-controller`, `project-tracking-system`, `proxyporint`, `rest-study`, `restcountries`, `scout-api`, `scs`, `spring-batch-rest`, `spring-boot-sample-app`, and `user-management`.
-For testing, you can use any free port number.
-The port number is for collecting code coverage.
+You can use any available port number.
+We recommend to use different port number for each run because it will add the achieved code coverage based on the previous run if you use the same port number.
+The port number is used for collecting the achieved code coverage.
 Before run the script, make sure that you use the `virtualenv`.
+Also, we need to check if there is already running session.
+You can check the running sessions using "tmux ls" command.
+If there is running session, you may want to kill the session before running new experiment.
+You can kill the session with "tmux kill-sess -t {session name}."
+You should find the session name in "tmux ls" command if there is any.
 ```
 python3 run_tool.py {tool_name} {service_name} {time_limit}
 ```